Mukesh2142006/Cryptography---19CS412-classical-techqniques/README.md

 # DATE:
-# EXP3-classical-techqniques
+# EXP 1 -classical-techqniques

 # Caeser Cipher
 Caeser Cipher using with different key values

 # AIM:

-To encrypt and decrypt the given message by using Ceaser Cipher encryption algorithm.
+To develop a simple C program to implement Caeser Cipher.

 ## DESIGN STEPS: